 “We also think sports lovers will appreciate Chuta as a tasty and protein-rich snack offering advantages in muscle building.
 Furthermore, Chuta can represent an alternative protein source in developing countries where certain type of resources are scarce.”

 Chuta has a crunchy texture and "its own special flavour,” Hernandez said.
 “Some say it is similar to sunflower seeds whereas other say it tastes like peanuts.”

 According to JatroSolutions, the nuts contain up to 60% oil that is high in unsaturated fatty acids, around 30% protein and are low in carbohydrates, sodium and sugar.
 They also pack in the minerals calcium, phosphorus, magnesium, potassium and zinc.

-Unlike other nuts, chuta is allergen-free but has a relatively simple post-harvest process.
+Chuta is free from nut allergens and has a relatively simple post-harvest process.
 Once the fruit husks are removed, the in-shell nuts are dried.
 The nuts are then shelled and roasted.

 Chuta can be used as an ingredient in bread, bakery products, cereals and confectionery products, the company said.
 It is currently developing protein fortified tortillas.

 JatroSolutions, which is looking for partners to scale up cultivation and processing, is currently running several breeding stations and testing sites in Cameroon, Paraguay and India where it is working on yield stability and seed quality.

 It also sells seeds to grow Chuta and provides consulting for all production steps.

 JatroSolutions said it has seen interest in many regions of the world, including Central and South America, India, Central and East Africa and Europe.